supaflysnooka/aws-developer-accounts/README.md

 terraform apply
 ```

+> **Important:** Setting `TF_VAR_aws_profile` is required on all platforms because the account factory module passes the AWS profile to provisioner scripts.
+Without it, you'll get "config profile () could not be found" errors.

 ### 4. Access Your New Account

 **Bash/Linux/Mac:**
 ```bash
 # Get account ID from Terraform output
 ACCOUNT_ID=$(terraform output -raw account_id)